browserengineering/book/book/visual-effects.md

 [^multiple-tabs]: We could even store a different surface for each `Tab`; this would make switching between tabs faster.
-Real browsers don't do this, however, since storing the pixels for a surface uses up a lot of memory, and raster is fast enough in today's computers that switching between tabs is already quite fast, compared with a human's typical ability to detect a delay in responding to a click.
+Real browsers don't do this, however, since storing the pixels for a surface uses up a lot of memory, and raster is fast enough on today's computers that switching between tabs is already quite fast, compared with a human's typical ability to detect a delay in responding to a click.